rust-hosted-langs/book/booksrc/chapter-interp-tagged-ptrs.md

 ```

 This `TaggedScopedPtr` carries an instance of `TaggedPtr` _and_ a `Value`.
-This makes it three words that need to be hefted around to represent a
+This tradeoff means that while this type has three words to heft around,
+the `TaggedPtr` member can be quickly accessed for copying into a
+`TaggedCellPtr` without needing to down-convert from `Value`.

-pointer.
-It's suitable for handling pointers that are actively in use in
+The type is only suitable for handling pointers that actively need to be
-the virtual machine instruction interpreter but nowhere else!
+dereferenced due to it's size.

 > ***Note:*** Redundancy: TaggedScopedPtr and Value are almost
 > identical in requirement and functionality.
 TODO: merge into one type.
 > See issue <https://github.com/rust-hosted-langs/book/issues/30>

-## Recap
+## Quick recap

 In summary, what we created here was a set of pointer types: